 - Practical support to help women maximise their wellbeing and performance.
 This could include access to education, good nutrition options at work, encouraging movement, flexible working options, stress management at work (meditation, yoga etc), providing a support network to encourage open discussion, environmental control (temperature, ventilation, desk top fans, cold drinking water).

-Please get in touch if you need any help in this area.
+If you're an employer needing to step up in this area, do get in touch.
 We offer talks, workshops and individual coaching around all aspects of the menopause.
 Contact us here.